hmrc/bank-account-verification-acceptance-tests/README.md

  - Appropriate [drivers installed](#installing-local-driver-binaries) - to run tests against locally installed Browser
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).

-Run the following commands to start services locally:
+You will need a mongodb instance running locally for the services to connect to.
+If you do not have mongodb installed locally you can run it in docker

-    docker run -d --rm --name mongodb -p 27017-27019:27017-27019 mongo:4 sm --start BANK_ACCOUNT_VERIFICATION -r --appendArgs '{
+    docker run -d --rm --name mongodb -p 27017-27019:27017-27019 mongo:4

+To start services locally, run the following:

+    sm --start BANK_ACCOUNT_VERIFICATION -r --appendArgs '{
       "BANK_ACCOUNT_REPUTATION": [
         "-J-Dmicroservice.services.creditsafe.endpoint=http://localhost:9000/Match",